-Our backtest results tables are constructed for two full market cycles beginning in January 2000.
+Our results tables are constructed for three full market cycles beginning in January 2000.

 A 35+ year secular bull market in both equities and bonds began in 1982.
 The last cyclical bull market in equities (and to a lesser extent, bonds) began 10 years ago.
 Returns during these periods have been historically exceptional.
 Market returns for the next 10 years are highly unlikely to approach those of the past 10.
 In fact, there is at least some evidence that market returns have a high probability of being significantly lower and that bonds and equities (which have risen together) may actually begin working at cross purposes.